 When a traveler chooses to drive rather than to fly, reimbursement will be the lower of actual driving costs or projected flying costs.
 The intent of this restriction is to avoid having the university subsidize travel that is partly vacation-related.

-Driving costs to be considered include round trip mileage at $.2725 per mile (for trips on or after January 1, 2018), tolls, parking, and extra meals and hotel charges enroute.
-Projected flying costs may include an airline ticket quote from a contracted travel agency, the $30.50 service fee from the contracted travel agency, round trip mileage to the Des Moines airport at $.545 per mile, estimated parking at the Des Moines airport, and either shuttle transportation or car rental.
+Driving costs to be considered include round trip mileage at $.2875 per mile (for trips on or after January 1, 2020), tolls, parking, and extra meals and hotel charges enroute.
+Projected flying costs may include an airline ticket quote from a contracted travel agency, a $25.00 service fee from the contracted travel agency, round trip mileage to the Des Moines airport at $.575 per mile (for trips on or after January 1, 2020), estimated parking at the Des Moines airport, and either shuttle transportation or car rental.
 Airline ticket quotes should be obtained in writing from a contracted travel agency at least two weeks before departure to be assured of the lowest fare.
 Quotes will not be available after the trip.
 Travelers with questions should contact the Accounting Office before departure to avoid misunderstandings regarding reimbursement.

 Actual Driving Costs

 $416.86 Ames - Columbus, OH Round-trip Mileage (1450 x $.2875) $12.00 Tolls $35.00 Parking in Columbus $130.00 Hotel in Indianapolis (enroute to Columbus) $130.00 Hotel in Indianapolis (enroute from Columbus) $80.00 Two days of itemized meals enroute (Would not have been necessary if the traveler flew.) $803.86 Total of Actual Driving Costs